-The Minnesota Eye Foundation’s charity outreach program, The Vision Project (TVP), is an annual two-day event where surgeons and clinical professionals donate their time and expertise to performing sight-restoring eye surgeries at no cost for low-income patients without insurance coverage.
-The program is a volunteer effort supported by surgeons and members of the ophthalmology community, along with the assistance of anesthetists and vendors willing to donate their time, expertise, equipment, and supplies.
+The Minnesota Eye Foundation’s charity outreach program, The Vision Project (TVP), is an annual two-day event and year-round community program where surgeons and clinical professionals donate their time and expertise to performing sight-restoring eye surgeries at no cost for low-income patients without insurance coverage.
+The program is a volunteer effort supported by a group of ophthalmologists, optometrists, nurses, and anesthetists willing to donate their time and expertise to assist those less fortunate.

 TVP patients are individuals residing throughout the Twin Cities, greater Minnesota and Wisconsin who are in need of sight-restoring surgical intervention, but who are facing dire financial burdens – unemployment, bankruptcy or lack of insurance or disability benefits.

-If you currently know of an individual in this category, please contact the Program Administrator by calling 952-346-2192 or emailing TheVisionProject@mneye.com.
+If you know of an individual in this category, please contact the Program Administrator by calling (952) 346-2192 or emailing TheVisionProject@mneye.com.